matomo-org/plugin-QueuedTracking/README.md

 First make sure there is actually no processor processing any requests.
 For example by executing the command `./console queuedtracking:monitor`.
 In case you are using the command line to process tracking requests make sure there is no processer running using the Linux command `ps`.
-If you are sure there is no process running you can release the lock by executing the command `redis-cli del trackingProcessorLock`.
+If you are sure there is no process running you can release the lock by executing the command `./console queuedtracking:lock-status --unlock`.
 Afterwards everything should work as normal again.
 You should actually never have to do this as a lock automatically expires after a while.
 It just may take a while depending on the amount of requests you are importing.